 A list of COVID symptoms can be found here: COVID Symptoms BC CDC

 * You refers to the employee/ child / visitor entering the child care facility.

 ** Fever = body temperature of 37.5 Celsius or higher taken under the armpit or orally, as directed by Vancouver Coastal Health – Child Care Licensing.

 Stay Home When Sick

-Staying home when sick is one of the most important ways to reduce the spread of communicable diseases, including COVID-19.
+Staying home when sick is one of the most important ways to reduce the spread of communicable diseases.

 All children that attend must be well enough to participate in all aspects of the program.